ohmp/james-project/src/adr/0034-distributed-listeners-configuration.md

 ## Error: a listener can't be registered

-If a mailbox listener can't be register, eg if it's class is not on the classpath, JAMES startup, according to this proposal won't be aborted.
+If a mailbox listener can't be register, eg if its class is not on the classpath, JAMES startup, according to this proposal won't be aborted.

 This results of an effort to allow an admin can easily unconfigure that given listener using standard webadmin APIs.